vijay-sahani/chatbot/README.md

 # Chatbot
-* What can this A.I. assistant do for you?
+ What can this A.I. assistant do for you?
 It can send emails with attachments for you.
 It can play music for you.
 It can do Wikipedia searches for you.
 It is capable of opening websites like Google, Youtube, etc., in a web browser.
 It is capable of opening your code editor or IDE with a single command .

-* Right now I am simple using the keyword to retrieve the data from the file.
-The motive was to create a simple chatbot which can do multiple tasks.

-Modules to install
+* Modules to install
 >1)pyttsx3 (pip install pyttsx3)
 It will be used to speak the output